ChumaSuey/lim_chuma/README.md

 Music tracks used:
 Repulsive - Departure.
 Repulsive - 1908 Vol 1 (Vol I).
-The most mysterious song on the internet by the most mysterious band (i hope i can get to change this when they find the song's author)
+The most mysterious song on the internet by the most mysterious band (i hope i can get to change this when they find the song's author).

 Repulsive tracks are copyright free.